 Does Canada have a travel ban for travellers with an eTA?

 Yes.
 Currently, a travel ban applies to all people wanting to travel to Canada, aside from a few exceptions.
-You can check on the page with exceptions to the Canadian travel ban whether your travel plans fall under this.
+You can check on the page with exceptions to the Canadian travel ban whether you and your travel plans fall under this.
 The Canadian coronavirus travel ban therefore also applies to residents of the United Kingdom and Ireland that possess a valid eTA Canada.
 The travel ban is temporary.
-However, it has not yet been revealed how long it will last, though it will likely remain in place until at least 30 November.
-Persons that have an essential reason to travel to Canada are required to ask for permission for their trip at the Canadian IRCC, on top of getting an eTA or visa.
-Anyone who can travel to Canada with this special permission is required to self-isolate for 14 days after arrival, and must be able to present a quarantine plan.
-A pilot for a shortened quarantine period is currently running, combined with covid tests in-between, on arrival in Alberta (Calgary International Airport).
-Details about this can be found on the website of the Canadian government.
+It has not yet been revealed how long it will last, but it will remain in place until further notice.

-Travellers that have been to Europe in the past 14 days also cannot travel to the United States of America.
+Travellers who have been to Europe in the 14 days preceding their trip also cannot travel to the United States of America.
 More up to date information about this can be found in the article about coronavirus in the USA.

 When can I travel to Canada again?

-It is currently not known when travelling to Canada with an eTA will be permitted again, but keep in mind that the travel ban and other coronavirus measures will remain in effect until at least 30 November.
+It is currently not known when travelling to Canada with an eTA will be permitted again, but due to the rising number of infections - including in Canada itself - the travel limitations and other coronavirus measures will remain in effect until further notice.
 Aside from the travel ban, measures have also been taken by airlines, which can sometimes be more extreme or have different terms compared to the travel ban of the Canadian government.
 Check with your airline regarding this.
 The information on this page is continually updated.
 This means that as soon as more information becomes available, it can be found here.

 Would you like to receive a message once the travel ban has been lifted?